Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 The `JobConfig^` allows the developer to configure the Taipy behavior for job executions.
-Two main modes are available in Taipy : the `standalone` and the `airflow` mode (available in the enterprise version only).
+Two main modes are available in Taipy: the `standalone` and the `airflow` mode (available in the enterprise version only).

 # Standalone

-With the _standalone_ mode, Taipy executes the jobs on its own execution context.
+With the _standalone_ mode, Taipy executes the jobs in its own execution context.
 You can configure the standalone mode with the following config:

 === "Python configuration"